 Device status: all

-Host group: Select the host group created earlier.
-(The workflow will be triggered to run on all target hosts within this group)
+Host group: The workflow will be triggered to run on all target hosts within this group.
+Select the host group created in prerequisites.

 Host names: The workflow will be triggered to run on specified host names.